Kandagawa Pervert Wars

 Kandagawa Pervert Wars (神田川淫乱戦争, Kandagawa Inran Sensō) is a 1983 Japanese pink film directed by Kiyoshi Kurosawa, who would later go on to a career directing mainstream horror films.

 Synopsis

-A young girl, Akiko, in a tenement block in Tokyo's Kandagawa area, uses a telescope to spy on her neighbors in between lovemaking sessions with her boyfriend.
+A young girl, Akiko, in a tenement block in Tokyo's Kandagawa area, uses a telescope to spy on her neighbors in between sex sessions with her boyfriend.
 When she discovers what seems to be an incestuous relationship between a mother and son, she decides, with her friend Masami, to rescue the son from this predicament and introduce him to a "healthy sex life".